Evaluating the Ups and Downs of Palantir Technologies Inc's (PLTR) Stock - News Heater

 Sponsored

-The average price estimated by analysts for PLTR is $15.66, which is -$2.88 below than the current price.
-The public float for PLTR is 1.81B, and at present, short sellers hold a 8.80% of that float.
-The average trading volume of PLTR on November 07, 2023 was 60.54M shares.
+The public float for PLTR is 1.81B, and at present, short sellers hold a 8.62% of that float.
+The average trading volume of PLTR on November 13, 2023 was 56.77M shares.

 PLTR) stock’s latest price update

-The stock price of Palantir Technologies Inc (NYSE: PLTR) has plunged by -1.85 when compared to previous closing price of 18.89, but the company has seen a 26.21% gain in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-11-06 that Last week’s market action shows how fast momentum can do a 360-degree turn on Wall Street.
-Entering the week, the S&P 500 Index ETF ( SPY ) and the Nasdaq 100 Index ETF ( QQQ ) were stuck in corrections (-10% off of highs), while the Russell 2000 Index ETF ( IWM ) was in bear market territory (-20% off highs).
+The stock price of Palantir Technologies Inc (NYSE: PLTR) has surged by 7.66 when compared to previous closing price of 18.27, but the company has seen a 4.13% gain in its stock price over the last five trading sessions.
+Seeking Alpha reported 2023-11-12 that Palantir’s shares have rallied due to better-than-expected Q3 performance and positive guidance for Q4.
+The launch of Palantir’s generative AI platform has generated significant interest and attracted major clients.
+The company’s growth opportunities in the government and commercial sectors are expected to outweigh valuation concerns.

 Analysts’ Opinion of PLTR